Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

-The same effect is also expected in case of variation in electrical properties, like relative permittivity and surface resistivity of the electrode, and physical properties, like electrode thickness and gas gap.
+The same effect of increase in the time constant is also expected in case of variation in electrical properties, like relative permittivity and surface resistivity of the electrode, and physical properties, like electrode thickness and gas gap.
 In all these case, the capacitive connection overrides the resistive one and hence causes a rise in the time constant with increasing distance.
-The time constant evaluated as a function of the distance from the voltage contact point for different relative permittivity of the electrode has been shown in figure \ref{fig:Time_elec_a}.
+The time constant, evaluated as a function of the distance from the voltage contact point for different relative permittivity of the electrode, is shown in figure \ref{fig:Time_elec_a}.
 Two common materials, namely, glass ($\kappa = 9, 10, 11$) and Bakelite ($\kappa = 3, 4, 5$), used for building the resistive electrodes, have been considered with a variation in their relative permittivity.
 However, there has been no effect observed in case of variation in the relative permittivity of the spacers.
 The reason is that the spacers are too small in the dimension to offer significant capacitance in the device.
 The surface resistivity of the resistive electrodes is another electrical property which can govern the time constant.
-A calculation of the time constant for different surface resistivity values of two types of electrodes, such as glass ($\kappa = 10.0$ and $R_s = 200, 300, 400~k\SI{}{\ohm\per Sq}$) and Bakelite ($\kappa = 4.0$ and $R_s = 250, 350, 450~k\SI{}{\ohm\per Sq}$), has been performed.
+A calculation of the time constant for different surface resistivity values of two types of electrodes, such as glass ($\kappa = 10.0$ and $R_s = 200, 300, 400~k\SI{}{\ohm\per \sq}$) and Bakelite ($\kappa = 4.0$ and $R_s = 250, 350, 450~k\SI{}{\ohm\per \sq}$), has been performed.
 The results have been plotted in figure \ref{fig:Time_elec_b}.
 The plot shows that the time constant is larger for the material with higher relative permittivity for a given surface resistivity.
 It rises when the surface resistivity of the electrode increases.

 Similarly, the calculated time constants for different values of electrode thickness and gas gap have been shown in figure \ref{fig:Time_phys_a} and \ref{fig:Time_phys_b} for two different electrode materials.
 As the change in the thickness of either of the electrode or the gas gap affects the capacitance of the RPC, it changes the time constant in turn.
 An increase in the thickness leads to a drop in the capacitance and hence a reduction in the time constant.
-It implies that the relationship between the gas gap and the time constant can be utilized for studying the uniformity of electrode thickness or gas gap in the RPC by using a precise experimental setup.
+As mentioned earlier, this relationship can be utilized for studying the uniformity of electrode thickness or gas gap in the RPC by using a precise experimental setup.